mariohmol/computer-science-links/docs/MacEnvironment.md

 # Mac environment

-A cheatsheet with step by ste to configure a Mac OS from the scratch with the best tools for development.
+A cheatsheet with step by step to configure a Mac OS from the scratch with the best tools for development.
+Teste on latest Big Sur Osx.

 Install brew
 * https://brew.sh